Terrence Boyd's painful decision

 Yet Boyd has clearly made an emotional bond with the U.S. team.
 His reaction at failing to qualify for the London Olympics with the U.S. U-23 national team was pure devastation, and he still feels regret at how the qualifying tournament ended, despite his two goals in the group finale against El Salvador.

--- Boyd on recalling what he went through to get his passport, which required his father, Anthony, to sign some documents.
+My parents broke up and he didn't care for me, so I don't care for him.” -- Boyd on recalling what he went through to get his passport, which required his father, Anthony, to sign some documents.